 Taiwan Island was the first nation to have a radar network covering its entire coastline.
 Since then, about 400 radars were installed in 36 countries around the world.

 These radars are fixed installations, based on land at shore.
 They have a long-term operational capability and are cost-effective requiring only small manpower and technical costs for maintenance due to weathering and wear.
-Their operation also depends on radio frequency allocation and cooperation.

 On the coastline.